 Pets

-If your property is pet-friendly, hearing dogs barking is normal.
+If your rental property is pet-friendly, hearing dogs barking is normal.
 However, if the dogs are barking constantly, it is something worthy of a complaint.

 If this happens, make sure your tenant understands how to teach a dog to stop barking.
-On the other hand, if your property has a no-pet policy and you received a pet-related noise complaint, this is something that you should investigate as soon as possible.
+On the other hand, if your rental property has a no-pet policy and you received a pet-related noise complaint, this is something that you should investigate as soon as possible.

 Address the Issue

 After investigating the complaint, if you have determined that it is valid, you need to address it promptly.
-Depending on the severity of the complaint, you can first issue a verbal warning to the tenant responsible for the noise, explaining the issue and how it affects other tenants in the building.
+Depending on the severity of the complaint, you can first issue a verbal warning to the tenant responsible for the noise, explaining the noise issue and how it affects other tenants in the building.

 In cases where the noise complaint is not justified, landlords should let the tenants know that no excessive noise was detected and assure them that they will continue to monitor the situation.
 It is essential to communicate this clearly to the tenant or neighbor complaining about the noise to avoid future confrontations effectively.